derekharrison/prim-euc/README.md

 # Prim-euc
-Implementation of Prim's algorithm for a set of nodes in euclidean space.
+Implementation of Prim's algorithm for a set of nodes in Euclidean space.